sivujetti/sivujetti/README.md

 # Sivujetti

-Sivujetti is a website builder and CMS that aims to streamline feedback loops and remove the distinction between "What You See" and "What You Get" (WYSIWYG).
+Sivujetti is a website builder and CMS.

 ## Requirements